 Is EigenLayer Safe?

-EigenLayer is rated as moderate risk — some novel mechanisms, generally well-understood.
+EigenLayer is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

-Elevated risk — novel restaking mechanism with massive scale exposure and unproven slashing system, partially offset by extensive auditing and no protocol-level exploits to date.
+Elevated risk — novel restaking mechanism with significant scale exposure and unproven slashing system, partially offset by extensive auditing and no protocol-level exploits to date.

 TVL